 After a year of online chats, a ChatPhysics Live conference in London was due to take place in June 2020, for teachers of Physics to give talks, get together, share ideas and best practice, and to meet others in the field.
 This one day event in London was hopefully going to be the start of many more such events.
 However due to COVID-19, the conference was cancelled.

 While the conference did not go ahead, many of the scheduled speakers kindly offered to record their talk instead.
 This lead to the birth of the ChatPhysics website that you are reading now, and with it a new stage in the ChatPhysics project.

 The ChatPhysics website was launched in April 2020 and is an international collaboration between teachers of Physics.
 It’s a platform for teachers of Physics to come and share ideas, advice, resources, news and opinions.
 Contributors are from all over the world and all have different styles and backgrounds, but what is common is that they all have something to share with the Physics teaching community.

 Of course this could not have been done without a team of incredibly supportive and positive people from the very beginning, and I cannot thank these people enough.
-There have also been dozens of voluntary hosts to the weekly Twitter chats and people who were going to speak at the conference in London, and of course my thanks go out to them as well.
+There have also been dozens of voluntary hosts to the weekly Twitter chats and many people who were going to speak at the conference in London for free, and of course my thanks go out to them as well.